 - Salad dressings

-If you’ve dismissed whey protein as an alternative ingredient to premium dairy and eggs in the past based on a bad experience, it’s time to reconsider.
+If you’ve dismissed whey protein as an alternative ingredient to premium dairy in the past based on a bad experience, it’s time to reconsider.
 Learn more about how ingredients, such as our Grande Bravo® functional whey protein, can help you create healthier products that cost less and perform up to your standards.
-Remember to check out our Grande Bravo in Action Video to see how Grande Bravo functional whey protein differs from commodity products and can be used in real life applications.
+Contact our formulation experts to help with your creamy application challenge.